Gear

 Cons:

-Designed as a belt-carry knife that can also be worn on a pack, in a boot, or around your neck, the Ghostrike is a skinny blade that’s meant to be carried discreetly for self-defense purposes.
+Designed as a belt-carry knife that can also be worn on a pack, in a boot, or as a neck knife, the Ghostrike is a skinny blade that’s meant to be carried discreetly for self-defense purposes.
 It comes with a textured rubber grip on the handle and an equally slim polymer sheath.
 Made in the USA.

 Pros: